LV-Crew/LVC-AMS/README.md

 <br>

 ## Project News
+**2019-08-29: A lot of changes but just a middle step to get the GitHub Desktop client free for other projects**
 **2019-07-20: Files styling and make the source code executable for first debugging**
 **2019-07-18: Status: We collect information!**
 **2019-07-18: Initial Commit**